Concierge Medicine Reinvented

 Free triiodothyronine (Free T3)

-Active thyroid hormone affecting metabolism; used in detailed thyroid evaluation.
+Active thyroid hormone affecting metabolism.
+Used in detailed thyroid evaluation.

 Free triiodothyronine (Free T3)